ZaninAndrea/techio-functional-js/markdowns/recursion.md

 # Recursion
-A recursive function is a function that **calls itself** until it hits a **base case**, this is often used in recursive languages as a replacement for loops, as it is far more flexible.
+A recursive function is a function that **calls itself** until it hits a **base case**, this is often used in recursive languages as a replacement for loops, because it is **far more flexible**.
 They key here is that each time the function calls itself the problem is reduced.

 Just to understand the concept let's implement a countdown as a recursive function: